mdcutone/psychxr/docs/api/vrmath.rst

 .. currentmodule:: psychxr.tools.vrmath

 Toolbox of classes and functions for performing VR related math.
+These are used to describe and compute the spatial configuration of objects in a VR scene for the purpose of rendering and interaction.

 Overview
 ========